natalieagus/50002/docs/Software/o_virtualmachine.md

 <img src="https://dropbox.com/s/p5r7q2uit6vbdkz/process.png?raw=1"  class="center_seventy"  >

 The arrow illustrates the flow of execution in time:
-* At first, the CPU runs some task from `P1`.
+1. At first, the CPU runs some task from `P1`.
-* After some time `t`, imagine that a *timed  interrupt* (caused by other asynchronous hardware, e.g: a *timer*) occurs.
+2. After some time `t`, imagine that a *timed  interrupt* (caused by other asynchronous hardware, e.g: a *timer*) occurs.
 This causes the CPU to execute part of the kernel program that handles such **asynchronous interrupt**, hence *pausing* the execution of `P1`.
-* This interrupt handler (part of the Kernel code) takes control of the CPU when hardware interrupt occurs, and **saves** the  current **context** (PC, Registers, etc)  of P1 to a dedicated space **(Kernel Stack)** in the Memory Unit  (*so that P1's progress is not lost and can be resumed later on*) before performing a **context switch**.
+3. The interrupt handler (part of the Kernel) takes control of the CPU when hardware interrupt occurs, and **saves** the  current **context** (PC, Registers, etc)  of P1 to a dedicated space **(Kernel Stack)** in the Memory Unit  (*so that P1's progress is not lost and can be resumed later on*) before performing a **context switch**.
-* After the context switch is complete, `P2` runs and progresses for some time `t` before another *hardware interrupt* occurs.
+4. After the context switch is complete, `P2` runs and progresses for some time `t` before another *hardware interrupt* occurs.
 The entire context switch process is repeated to pause `P2`, resume `P1`, and so forth.

+Refer to [appendix](timer interrupt) section if you'd like to know how this timer interrupt is set.

 {: .note}
 Note that some books might call a process' **context** (PC, Registers, Stack, etc) as its **state** as well.

-During **context switch**, two things happen:
+During **context switch** from `P1` context to `P2` context, two things should happen:
 1. The Kernel loads the context of `P2` to the CPU (and also the required resources, mapping, etc), and
 2. Resume the execution of `P2`.

-In practice, the interrupt handler will examine the cause of the asynchronous interrupt.
+In practice, the interrupt handler will examine the <span class="orange-bold">cause</span> of the asynchronous interrupt.
 In the event of **periodic** interrupt caused by a timer, the handler will delegate the task to the  **kernel scheduler** whose job is to decide which process to run next, and prepare the **necessary** information and context to load this process back into the CPU so that the selected process may resume smoothly.
 When the scheduler returns to the handler, the handler resumes execution of the CPU by simply setting `PC` $$\leftarrow$$ `Reg[XP] - 4`.

 The key hardware that allows for OS Multiplexing is the **asynchronous hardware interrupt**.
 We will simply call asynchronous interrupt as just "interrupt" for simplicity.
 There also exist a synchronous interrupt which we call as "trap" instead (see the later chapters).

-{: .note}
+{: .note-title}
+> Async Interrupt
+>
-The term **asynchronous** comes from the fact that the interrupt will **NOT** be synchronised with the CPU clock.
+> The term **asynchronous** comes from the fact that the interrupt will **NOT** be synchronised with the CPU clock.
 It can come at any moment.
 Inputs that causes these async interrupts include keyboard presses, mouse clicks, and scheduler's timer.
 On the other hand, there are interrupts that are **sychronous** (with the CPU clock), for example **faulty instructions** will trigger a synchronous interrupt (trap).
 Unlike mouse clicks that can arrive at any time, execution of (faulty) instruction is **synchronous** with the CPU clock.

 ## [Hardware Support for OS Multiplexing ](https://www.youtube.com/watch?v=4pizOgCT11k&t=1285s)